navi-language/website/learn.md

 ## Defer

-The `defer` keyword used to execute a block of code when the current function returns.
+The `defer` keyword is used to execute a block of code when the current function returns.

 This is most like Go's `defer` keyword.
-It is useful when you want to do some clean up work, e.g.: close a file, close a database connection, etc.
+It is useful when you want to do some cleanup work, e.g.: close a file, close a database connection, etc.

 ```nv, no_run
 use std.io;